-While everyone laughed at his antics, it is not uncommon for accidents to happen over the holidays.
-Whether you are going to brave the traffic or cook the meal, there are a number of precautions you can take so that the only things you have to worry about are which team will win the football game and what to buy the next day amid the Black Friday sales.
+So, whether you are going to brave the traffic or cook the meal, here are a number of precautions you can take so that the only things you have to worry about are which team will win the football game and what to buy the next day amid the Black Friday sales.

 If you are traveling for the holiday, before you leave for the festivities, be sure to:

 - Always obey the rules of the road, including speed limits and traffic signs, and DO NOT drink and drive.

-If you are the one lucky enough to be like Roseanne and “stuff breadcrumbs up a turkey,” there are a number of steps you can take to ensure everyone is safe:
+If you are the one lucky enough to be preparing (not wearing) Thanksgiving dinner, there are a number of steps you can take to ensure a successful meal:

 - Be sure to keep surfaces clean from grease and clutter.

-- Always keep an eye on any children that are in your home.
+- Always keep an eye on any children and pets in your home.